 Most clients report that during, between, and after counselling sessions with me, they are frequently able to consider their problems with new perspective, clarity, honesty and insight that they are unable to achieve alone, or with friends and family.

 How Sessions Are Arranged

 Sessions for individuals are 50 or 75 minutes long and 90 minutes for couples.
 The first 10 minutes of the first session will be for me to go through some necessary admin with you, including an intake assessment, and the remaining 50 minutes will be for you to use as you like.

 If at the end of the first session either you or I feel that counselling with me will not be helpful for you, then the session will be free because it would be unfair of me to charge under those circumstances.

 If at the end of the first session you would like to continue for further sessions, then the normal fee is payable for the session and we will set a date and duration of the next session.
-Ongoing sessions can be either 50 or 75 minutes long and can take place weekly, fortnightly, or irregularly.
+Ongoing sessions can be either 50 or 75 minutes long and can take place weekly, fortnightly, or as needed.
 The choice is yours.

 I see individuals and couples in Southampton within easy reach of junctions 5, 7 and 8 of the M27 and 20 minutes walk from Southampton Central railway station.
 (Please note - No wheelchair access).

 I am an accredited member of the BACP, which means that my practice has been judged to meet the BACP's higher standard of competence, and I adhere to the BACP Ethical Framework for Good Practice.